-Today’s vote in the European Parliament marks a major stepping stone for the ETS review.
+Today’s vote in Environment Committee of the European Parliament marks another major stepping stone for the ETS review.

-says Nicola Rega, Climate Change and Energy Director representing the Confederation of European Paper Industries (CEPI).
+“There are no more doubts.
+The message from the Parliament is unequivocal: Game over for the tiered approach.
+The time has come to promote and reward low-carbon investments” says Nicola Rega, Climate Change and Energy Director at the Confederation of European Paper Industries (CEPI).

 A significant investment challenge lies ahead for European manufacturing industry to transform its production base and regain competitiveness.
-We will constructively engage with policy-makers to ensure industry’s viability and that the ETS rewards low-carbon investments.
-We urge the ENVI Committee to seize the opportunity to build upon ITRE’s lead and to put the ETS on a pro-investment track.
+With our positive attitude we will constructively continue to engage with policy-makers to ensure that the ETS will work as a tool to reward low-carbon investments.
+It is high time we put the ETS on a pro-investment track.

 For more information, please contact Nicola Rega at email@example.com or by phone at: +32 485 40 34 12